 In 2020, Big Data is changing the way so many industries work.
 It’s disrupting the status quo and improving efficiencies and effectiveness in how companies do their business.
 Nowhere is this more evident than in the pharmaceutical industry.
-Data is being collected, tracked, and analyzed in every aspect of the industry.
+Data is being collected, tracked, and analyzed in every aspect of the industry with the help of Electronic batch record software.
 From the research being done to start the drug creation process to how it is used by the patient and every step in between, data is playing a large and ever-expanding role in how the industry functions.
 Here are three specific examples of how data collection in pharma is evolving.

 Getting Products to Market Quicker